-Breaking: How the Conti Ransomware Gang Orchestrates Their Attacks
+How the Conti Ransomware Gang Orchestrated Their Attacks

-This post is going to cover insights, tactics, and detection opportunities gleaned from these leaked materials.
+This post is going to cover insights, tactics, and detection opportunities gleaned from materials leaked from within the Conti ransomware gang in 2021.
 These materials provide valuable insight into the motivations, tactics, and techniques of ransomware operators, which can be used to better defend your environment against these threats.

 Conti Ransomware Operator Workflow